The Flight of Orion Part 2

 After flying over the east coast of Greenland, I flew into cloud.
 I knew what was about to happen with no pitot heater.
 Things would happen fast.
 The airspeed indicator went back to zero.
 The altimeter became stuck.

-?
-Go back and start there, and don't miss the conclusion
+Note: Did you miss Flight of the Orion Part 1?
+Go back and start there, and don't miss the conclusion.